 Leases that do not transfer substantially all the risks and rewards incidental to ownership of an asset to the Commission are classified as operating leases.
-Lease payments under an operating lease are recognised as an expense on a straight-line basis over the term of the lease in the prospective statement of comprehensive income.
+Lease payments under an operating lease are recognised as an expense on a straight-line basis over the term of the lease in the perspective statement of comprehensive income.
+Lease incentives received are recognised in the perspective statement of comprehensive income over the lease term as an integral part of the total lease expense.